-2.18 When the A1 ground is used for signaling arrangements, it cannot be used to operate an AC or DC buzzer directly.
+2.18 When the A1 ground is used for signaling arrangements, it cannot be used to operate an ac or dc buzzer directly.
 Instead the ground should be used to operate a signal control relay whose contacts in turn control the device.

-Supplementary Hold
+F. Supplementary Hold

 - 2.19 In 1A1 or 1A2 key systems, the standard hold is operated by removing the A1 ground at the hold key, giving a steady lamp or lamp wink visual signal.
-The supplementary hold requires a 429A or 406A (MD) KTU and a 430A or 408A (MD) KTU, and furnishes a distinctive lamp flutter signal which interrupts the lamp circuit 12 times per second. - 2.20 Two versions of supplementary hold can be furnished: - (a) "I" hold is supplied on a station basis so that only that station initiating the special hold receives the distinctive lamp signal.
+The supplementary hold requires a 429A or 406A (MD) KTU and a 430A or 408A (MD) KTU, and furnishes a distinctive lamp flutter signal which interrupts the lamp circuit 12 times per second. - 2.20 Two versions of supplementary hold can be furnished. - (a) "I" hold is supplied on a station basis so that only that station initiating the special hold receives the distinctive lamp signal.
 Any telephone set whose hold key can be rewired to transfer the A lead from ground to -24 volt dc on the SP lead as shown in Fig. 14A and B can be used for "I" hold.
-The 599H key is not required for this function but can be used.
-A separate detector circuit [one-half of the 429A or 406A (MD) KTU] must be supplied for each station having "I" hold. - (b) Priority Hold, supplied on a per line basis so that all station appearance receive the distinctive signal where on hold.
-Priority Hold can only be supplied in these sets that can be modified as follows: - Addition of a D-180411 Kit of Parts in sets equipped with 635-type keys (Fig. 14C) - Replacement of 590- or 650-series keys with 599H key (Fig. 14D).
+The 599H, ♠657H, or 657L♠ key is not required for this function but can be used.
+A separate detector circuit [one-half of the 429A or 406A (MD) KTU] must be supplied for each station having "I" hold. - (b) Priority Hold, supplied on a per line basis so that all stations with access to the same line will receive the distinctive signal when that line is placed on hold.
+Priority Hold can only be supplied in these sets that can be modified as follows: - Addition of a D-180411 Kit of Parts in sets equipped with 635-type keys (Fig. 14C) - Replacement of 590- or 650-series keys with 599H, \$657H, or 657L\$\$ key (Fig. 14D).

-Cutoff
+G. Cutoff